samueldlightfoot/cockroach-docker/cockroach-gssapi-spring/spring/README.md

 ## Notes

-It is worth looking at Config.java in the kerberos-postgres-client app for which config is relevant to connect.
+* It is worth looking at Config.java in the kerberos-postgres-client app for which config is relevant to connect.
+* kerberosServerName = 'customspn' (as defined in kdc\Dockerfile).
+This must be injected into GSSAuthenticationHandler (I hard coded it for the time being)
+*